gamcil/synthaser_scripts/README.md

 Run synthaser on PKS sequences, saving HTML plot and search session:

 	synthaser search \
-		--query_file mibig_pks.fasta \
+		--query_file mibig_synthases.fasta \
+		--json_file mibig_synthases.json \
-		--output mibig_pks.txt \
+		--output mibig_predictions.txt \
-		--plot mibig_pks.html
+		--plot mibig.html \
+		--long_form

-MIBiG domain architectures were copied from the 'NRPS/PKS domains' tab of each MIBiG entry, and compared to the predictions in the synthaser output.
+The MIBiG metadata table (``mibig_table.tsv``) was then merged with the synthaser predictions table (``mibig_predictions.txt``).
+MIBiG domain architectures were copied from the 'NRPS/PKS domains' tab of each MIBiG entry, added to the table and compared to the predictions in the synthaser output.

 ### Creation of the Aspergillus KS network